 15.3 We will not update you of every little change to this policy but significant changes will be notified via email.

 16.0 Our details

 Stowe Family Law id a Limited Liability Partnership authorised and regulated by the Solicitors Regulation Authority Registration No. 469401

-We are registered in England and Wales under registration number OC331570 and our registered office our head office at The Old Court House, Raglan Street, Harrogate, HG1 1LT
+We are registered in England and Wales under registration number OC331570 and our registered office our head office at Royal Chambers, 110 Station Parade, Harrogate, HG1 1EP.

 15.4 You can contact us:

 (a) by post, using the postal address above;

 17.0 Alternative formats